Black or White: Remixes

 The Clivillés & Cole remixes for "Black or White", released as a promotional single in 1992, also charted on many European countries.
 In the UK, it reached number 14, and in Ireland, number 11.
-The promotional single also surprisingly peaked at number 18 in Australia.
-Despite the favourable European response to this remix, it was never included on a Michael Jackson album or compilation, except on the third disc of the French & UK versions of Jackson's greatest hits album King of Pop.
+The promotional single also peaked at number 18 in Australia.
+Despite the favorable European response to this remix, it was never included on a Michael Jackson album or compilation, except on the third disc of the French & UK versions of Jackson's greatest hits album King of Pop.

 Music video

 The accompanying music video for "Black or White" was directed by American director John Landis, who previously directed the "Thriller" music video (1983).
 It was filmed from late September to early October 1991.
 It was choreographed by Jackson and Vincent Paterson.
 It contains a Dolby Surround sound mix.

 Along with Jackson, the video features Macaulay Culkin, Tess Harper, and George Wendt pictured as a family unit in the opening scene, which the Los Angeles Times criticized as "almost exactly a replay" of the 1984 Twisted Sister video for "We're Not Gonna Take It".
 The dance scene with the Native Americans shown in the video was filmed at Vasquez Rocks Natural Area Park in Agua Dulce, California.
 The Native American dancers were organized by Jackson's schoolfriend Joanelle Romero, founder of the Red Nation International Film Festival, featuring her daughter Sage as child dancer.
-The Native American dancers used their own traditional wardrobe and became the first Native Americans in a non-Native American music video.
+The Native American dancers used their own traditional wardrobe and became the first Native Americans in a non–Native American music video.
 The production enabled Romero to become an established producer.
-The scene where Michael Jackson and a dancer appear on the freeway was filmed at 11779 Sheldon Street in Sun Valley, Los Angeles.
+The scene where Jackson and a dancer appear on the freeway was filmed at 11779 Sheldon Street in Sun Valley, Los Angeles.
 The visual effects used to morph faces into one another had previously been used only in films such as Willow and Terminator 2: Judgment Day.
 The morphing visual effects were created by Pacific Data Images.

-A comparison between the two versions of Michael Jackson's "Black or White" music video: the original version and the CGI-altered racist graffiti version.
+A comparison between the two versions of Jackson's "Black or White" music video: the original version and the CGI-altered racist graffiti version.

 The video premiered simultaneously in 27 countries, and it was circulated to news media that it had been seen by over 500 million people.
 It premiered on MTV, BET, VH1, and Fox (giving them their highest Nielsen ratings ever at the time) as well as the BBC's Top of the Pops in the UK on November 14, 1991.